Childhood Studies Minor

 The foundations course explores the concept of childhood addressing historical, contemporary, and global issues.
 Students will have the opportunity to research and explore these issues from a personal perspective as well as from the perspectives of cultural, social, economic, environmental, political, or educational issue affecting children.

 Foundations Course (4 credits):

-GEN 1138 Perspectives on Childhood
+GEN 1138 Or 1048 Perspectives on Childhood

 Core Courses (12 credits):

-One course from each of the following two categories, and a third course from either category
+One course from each of the following two categories, and a third course from either category.

 Category One: Historical Perspectives (4 credits)

-GEN 2238 The Holocaust in Children’s Literature
+- GEN 2238 The Holocaust in Children’s Literature

-GEN 2308 Children of the Holocaust
+- GEN 2308 Children of the Holocaust

-GEN 3245 Multicultural Children’s Literature
+- GEN 3245 Multicultural Children’s Literature

-GIS 3667 Families and Genocide
+- GIS 3667 Families in Genocide

-GIS 4638 Adolescent Culture
+- GIS 4638 Adolescent Culture

-GSS 2181 The History of Childbirth in America
+- GSS 2181 The History of Childbirth in America

-GSS 2324 The History of Play in America
+- GSS 2324 The History of Play in America

-HLTH 2115 Language Development
+- EDU 2115 Language Development

-LANG 3253 Children’s Literature in Spanish
+- LANG 3253 Children’s Literature in Spanish

-LITT 2108 Children’s Literature
+- LITT 2108 Children’s Literature

-PSYC 2201 Adolescence
+- PSYC 2201 Adolescence

-PSYC 3323 Developmental Psychology: Childhood and Adolescence
+- PSYC 3323 Childhood and Adolescence

-PSYC 3618 The Psychology of Child Witness
+- PSYC 3618 The Psychology of Child Witnesses

 Category Two: Contemporary Issues (4 credits)

-EDUC 1515 Diversity in Families, Schools, and Communities
+- EDUC 1515 Diversity in Families, Schools, and Communities

-GIS 3205 Battered Children: Social Construction
+- GIS 3205 Battered Children: Social Construct

-GSS 2207 The Amazing Baby
+- GSS 2207 The Amazing Baby

-GSS 2337 Gender and Aggressive Behavior
+- GSS 2337 Gender and Aggressive Behavior

-GSS 3102 Effects of Media on Children
+- GSS 3102 Effects of Media on Children

-GSS 3244 Children and Crime
+- GSS 3244 Children and Crime

-GSS 3360 Schools of the Future
+- GSS 3360 Schools of the Future

-PSYC 3391 Educational Psychology
+- PSYC 3391 Educational Psychology

-PSYC 3605 Eating Disorders
+- PSYC 3605 Psychology of Eating Disorders

-SOCY 2290 Schools and Society
+- SOCY 2290 Schools and Society

-SOWK 3650 Topics in Child Welfare
+- SOWK 3650 Topics in Child Welfare

-SOWK 3670 Child Welfare Services and Practice
+- SOWK 3670 Child Welfare Services and Practice

 *Alternate courses with approval by Minor Coordinator